CBEP-SoCB-Details/DEP_nutrients/Derived_Data/DEP_Sonde_Review.md

 there is some data overlap with the FOCB downcast data.

 We can emphasize data from selected sites, which may clarify what is going on.
-WE chose first to process data from sites withat least 29 sampling dates. lets look at site “FR)9”
+WeE chose first to process data from sites with at least 29 sampling dates. lets look at site “FR09”

 ``` r
 sonde_data %>%